rickalouani/Rancher-howto/Article.md

 well integrated and well tested.
 Rancher 2.0 provides it's own Kubernetes Engine RKE that is also supported on GCP and provides and provides similar features as GKE in managing Kubernetes clusters but on any support Cloud, not just GCP.
-So with RKE as your deployment tool you are free to choose any provider supported, that is powerfull stuff!
+So with RKE as your deployment tool you are free to choose any provider supported, I don't know about you but that's powerfull stuff.
+Basically, Rancher 2.0 will allow you to develop your application and design your kubernetes clusters VENDOR LOCK IN free.

 ![](https://github.com/rickalouani/Rancher-howto/blob/master/Rancher-screen-shots/100005.png)